Shelter Cove Towne Centre: The Mall at Shelter Cove

-The original mall opened in April 1988 under the development of Jim Wilson & Associates, with Jordan Marsh and Belk as anchor stores.
-At the time, it included more than 60 inline tenants, such as Banana Republic, Victoria's Secret, Express, The Limited and four restaurants.
+The original mall opened in April 1988 under the development of Jim Wilson & Associates, with Jordan Marsh and Belk as its anchor stores.
+Over 60 inline tenants included Banana Republic, Victoria's Secret, Express, The Limited and four restaurants.

 In 1991, Jordan Marsh closed and JCPenney replaced it.
-JCPenney closed in 1996, becoming a Saks Fifth Avenue in 1997.
-Saks downgraded the store to an Off Fifth outlet store in 2004.
+JCPenney, in turn, closed in 1996, and a Saks Fifth Avenue store opened in the space on March 21, 1997.
+Saks converted the store to a Saks Off Fifth outlet in 2004, and that store too would later move out of Shelter Cove.

 Although Belk expanded its store in 2007, Mall at Shelter Cove lost many major tenants throughout the 2000s.
 Stores like Crabtree & Evelyn, Brooks Brothers, PacSun, Waldenbooks, Ann Taylor, and Williams Sonoma were all lost by the end of the decade.
 In 2008, representatives of then-owner Petrie Ross announced plans to add a movie theater, but this was canceled because the company could not secure money to build one.

 Off Fifth relocated to the Tanger Factory Outlet Centers in nearby Bluffton in February 2011.
 Shortly afterward, supermarket chain Kroger bought the mall.
 In early 2012 it was reported that the mall would be demolished (excluding the Belk stores) and turned into a community park development with a Kroger grocery store.